LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 Having a design principle in place will not instantly resolve all conflict, but it helps turn conflict about priorities into conflict about whether an exception is warranted, or whether the principle is applied correctly, both of which are generally easier to resolve.
 Of course, for that to work everyone needs to be on board with the principle.
-But here's the thing with design principles (and most principles in general): they often seem obvious in the abstract, so it's easy to get everyone to agree.
+But here's the thing with design principles (and most principles in general): they often seem obvious in the abstract, so it's easy to get alignment in the abstract.
-It's when you're faced with concrete tradeoffs when it gets tough.
+It’s when the abstract becomes concrete that it gets tough.

-The Web Platform's version of this principle is called [Priority of Constituencies](https://www.w3.org/TR/design-principles/#priority-of-constituencies):
+The Web Platform has its own version of this principle, which is called [Priority of Constituencies](https://www.w3.org/TR/design-principles/#priority-of-constituencies):

 > "User needs come before the needs of web page authors, which come before the needs of user agent implementors, which come before the needs of specification writers, which come before theoretical purity."